 Studio Name: Olson Kundig

 The home’s materiality helps it fold into the landscape.
 Exterior siding of reclaimed barnwood will silver as it weathers, weaving the home into the forest.
-The center of the home is the open-plan living and dining area, which has double-height guillotine window walls on either side.
+The barnwood continues inside to the entryway and kitchen.
+The center of the home in plan and function is the open-plan living and dining area, which has extensive glazing with double-height guillotine window walls on either side.
 From afar, this transparency allows for views through the home to the lake beyond.
 When both window walls are open, the effect is of a single plinth floating above the forest floor.
 Native plantings grow up to the home’s edges, and a screened porch on the south end opens to a covered deck.
 These varying degrees of enclosure allow the family to engage with nature during all seasons.